Last Revised and Approved by the Board of Trustees: October 18, 2013

 Five (5) years*

-*Exceptions can be made of $1 million and larger.
+* Exceptions can be made for pledges of $1 million and larger.

 F. The president of the university, vice president for institutional advancement, or vice president for finance shall have authority to sign planned giving agreements on behalf of the university.
 Any agreement that does not meet the requirements of the current guidelines shall require the approval of the vice president for institutional advancement, the president, and, if appropriate, the Board of Trustees.

 G. The Board of Trustees and/or appropriate university officers as authorized by the president of the university reserves the right to accept (or, in cases where absolutely necessary, to decline) any commitment that is offered.
-(See K for discussion of unacceptable gifts.)
+(See Section K., page 6 for discussion of unacceptable gifts.)
 They also reserve the right to determine how any commitment will be credited and/or how such commitments will be recognized.

 Requests by donors for anonymity will be honored.